ok-basil/ecommerce-admin/README.md

-This is a e-commerce website built using next.js
+This is a e-commerce admin dashboard built using Next.js